lit/lit.dev/packages/lit-dev-content/site/docs/v3/ssr/server-usage.md

 `RenderResultReadable` is a Node `Readable` stream implementation that provides values from a `RenderResult`.
 This can be piped into a `Writable` stream, or passed to web server frameworks like Koa.

-This is the preferred way to handle SSR results when integrating with a streaming HTTP server or other stream-supprting API.
+This is the preferred way to handle SSR results when integrating with a streaming HTTP server or other stream-supporting API.

 ```ts
 import {render} from '@lit-labs/ssr';